oussema-bensalah/honeypot-siem-lab/README.md

 A fully functional SSH honeypot integrated with an ELK Stack SIEM, built from scratch on a local VirtualBox lab.
 The project captures simulated attacker sessions, parses and indexes logs in real time, visualizes attack patterns on a Kibana dashboard, and triggers automated alerting rules.

-Built as a PFE project — Enet'Com Sfax — 2026.

 ---